qoncrete/qoncrete.com/resources.md/importing-data/api.md

 # Importing / Streaming Data via API

-When sending data an [API Token](/resources/common/data-access-api-keys.md) with write permission must be provided, otherwise the write will be rejected with 402 error.
-Source ID and body must be valid and not empty.
-The POST method is usually used for a back-end application, and GET method for front-end application, but it's a personal choice.
-Also keep in mind that some browser limit GET requests in length, agood rule of thumb is whenever your JSON is longer than 1024 charachters, use POST.
+When sending data, an [API Token](/resources/common/data-access-api-keys.md) with write permission must be provided, otherwise the request will be rejected with a 402 error.
+Both the source ID and body must be valid and not empty.
+An HTTP POST method is usually used for a back-end applications, while an HTTP GET  is commmon  for front-end applications, but it's not fixed.
+Some browsers limit GET requests in length; a good rule of thumb is that if your JSON is longer than 1024 charachters, use POST.

 ## POST via cURL
 ```bash